Compact Computer 40

 The Compact Computer 40, or CC-40, is a notebook-sized computer developed by Texas Instruments.
 It started development in 1981, and was released in March 1983 for US$249.
-The CC-40 has a single-line 31 character LCD display, weighs 600 g and is powered by an AC adapter or can operate for 200 hours on four AA batteries.
+The CC-40 has a single-line 31 character LCD, weighs 600 g and is powered by an AC adapter or can operate for 200 hours on four AA batteries.
 Memory is not erased by turning the unit off; it can retain data for several months.
 The CC-40 lacks a way to store data more permanently.
 Software was only available on cartridge or by typing programs into its built-in BASIC interpreter.
 The BASIC interpreter is similar but not identical to that of the TI-99/4A.

 The CC-40 uses TI's TMS70C20 CPU, an 8-bit microprocessor that runs at 2.5 MHz.
 The system has 6 kilobytes of random-access memory (RAM; expandable to 18 KB), and 34 KB of read-only memory (ROM).
 Peripherals can be connected via a Hexbus port: an 80 column printer, printer/plotter, RS-232 interface, and modem.
 A licensed version of the Exatron Stringy Floppy as a digital "Wafertape" unit depicted on the computer's box was only released as a prototype, reportedly because it proved too unreliable.